TeamFrost/scancode-plugin/README.md

 The path is without the root folder for purpose of integration with dxplatform.
 Also, likewise, the existence of the value field is motivated by the wanted integration.

+Lastly, to see the results provided by scancode you should open the file that you included in the command.
+Moreover, if you want this results to be seen in the terminal / command prompt you can replace _<path to the output file>_ with _-_.

 ## Screenshots

 ## Thanks